MuhammadKhoshnaw/BasicMVIApp/README.md

 ### UI DTO

 UI DTO s are data transfer objects between our business logic and our UI.
-The MovieUIDTO is an example.
+The `MovieUIDTO` is an example.
-The [MovieUIDTO](viewModel/src/main/java/com/khoshnaw/viewmodel/dto/MovieUIDTO.kt) is implementing StandardStateListItem so it can be used in our
+The [MovieUIDTO](viewModel/src/main/java/com/khoshnaw/viewmodel/dto/MovieUIDTO.kt) is implementing `StandardStateListItem` so it can be used in our
-StandardAdapters.
+`StandardAdapters`.

 ```
 data class MovieUIDTO(